"Old Bricks - history at your feet"

 R C Robson, Darlington

 The Robson family seem to have started as builders in Darlington and then expanded into brickmaking.
 Thomas Robson was a builder in 1841 and his son Thomas is subsequently recorded as a builder in 1851.
 By 1855 he seems to have gone into brickmaking, at a works off Brunswick Street in Darlington, in partnership with Christopher Oxendale a local timber merchant whose father was previously a builder too.
 In 1861 he describes himself as a Builder and Brick & Tile maker employing 24 men and 3 boys.
 His son Richard C Robson seems to have taken over the running of the business by 1875 and was still described as a Brick & Tile manufacturer in 1881.
 Also in 1861 James Clearby Robson, brother to Thomas Robson junior is also described as a Brick & Tile manufacturer employing 19 men and 14 boys.
 There were several brickworks around the end of Brunswick Street and his is likely to be one near to that of his brother.
 These works disappeared before 1890 as the area was built over.
 The brickworks from which Richard C Robson produced this brick for the 1875 Pilmore Bridge over the River Tees at Rockcliffe, near Darlington now lies beneath Borough Road.
-Photo by Ross Chisholm.
+Photo by Michael Chapman.

 T Robson